NurAinaNadirah-source/NurAinaNadirah-Internship-Portfolio/06-Bouncing-Ball-Game/README.md

 # Bouncing Ball Game

 ## Description
 This project is an assignment that requires students to creatively design a game centred on a bouncing ball.
+The game I made is a 3D bouncing ball game platform with multiple levels featuring a colour-matching mechanism, gravity physics, and score tracking built with PyQt5 and OpenGL.

 ## Technologies Used
 - Python
+- PyQt5
+- OpenGL (via PyOpenGL)
+- GLUT (OpenGL Utility Toolkit)
+- GLU (OpenGL Utility Library)
+- Collision Detection Algorithms
+- 2D/3D Game Physics
-- Deep Learning
+- File I/O
-- CNN
+- Random Number Generation
-- CNN Structured Denoising Method
-- U-Net Segmentation
+- Event-Driven Programming

 ## System Screenshots